The S.S. Jeremiah O'Brien Highlights

 Virtually the entire ship, from engine room to flying bridge, can be seen by visitors.
 Boilers are "lit off," and the 2500-horsepower, triple-expansion reciprocating steam main engine is operated on 'Steaming Weekends' (normally the third Saturday and Sunday of each month) so visitors can see the engine plant in action.

 The Last Liberty Ship

-The Liberty ship was a type of cargo ship built in the United States during World War II for its simple, low-cost construction.
+The Liberty ship was a type of cargo ship built in the United States during World War II, renowned for its simple, low-cost construction.
 Mass-produced on an unprecedented scale, the Liberty ship came to symbolize U.S. wartime industrial output.
 Jeremiah O'Brien is one of three remaining operational Liberty ships of the 2,710 built, and she is a rare survivor of the 6,939-ship armada that stormed Normandy on D-Day, 1944.

 Have a look at our San Francisco Attraction Packages

 Enhance your sightseeing experience with a ticket that includes our San Francisco bus tour along with attraction entry.